• Skip to main content

 • Avoid rush hour times — think reverse commute.

 • Try the West Seattle Water Taxi — a passenger only ferry that docks near Marination Ma Kai.
 This option is for urban hikers and most conducive to exploring areas around Alki Beach.
-In a non-pandemic world, the pier area has rental options for paddle boards, bikes and skates, but today the best bet would be to rent a roaming bike through Uber Bikes – the bright red ones; or get ready for a great walk.
+The pier area has rental options for paddle boards, bikes and skates, but today the best bet would be to rent a roaming bike or scooter; or get ready for a great walk.

 • Think about a loop trip using the Fauntleroy – Vashon Ferry.
 Once at Vashon, drive the length of the island and take the quaint 15-minute ferry back to Pt.
 Defiance Park in Tacoma and freeway back to Seattle on I5.
 Or the reverse route.
 This way, there is only one way of potential bridge-related traffic.
 Also be sure to look up traffic patterns in and around Tacoma.